johanlundahl/home_store/README.md

 ```

 ## How to use the application
 The application exposes http endpoint to interact with.
-The web application runs on port 5000 by default.
+The web application runs on port 5000 by default and has the endpoints listed below.

 ### List sensors
 Use the following to get a list of all sensors: